 But when it comes to happiness, intimacy, and overall relationship satisfaction, who does more matters less than a clear understanding of who does what.
 So says couples therapist Laura Silverstein, clinical director and co-owner of Main Line Counseling Partners, with her husband — so you know she practices what she preaches.

 Conflict in the Duties of a Parent Is Inevitable

-Because humans can’t have nice things, the happiest moment of your life — the birth of a child — is also the moment you’re most likely to call Silverstein to save your relationship from crumbling.
-That’s because you both now have more work to do and less money to do it with, and are total zombies.
+Because humans can’t have nice things, the happiest moment of your life — the birth of a child — is also the moment you’re most likely to call someone like Silverstein to prevent your relationship from crumbling.
+That’s because you and your partner now have more work to do and less money to do it with.
+Oh, and you’re both sleep deprived zombies.
 “Sleep deprivation is how you torture people.
 It’s a big deal that everyone’s walking around exhausted,” Silverstein says.
 Simply put, couples with small kids very rarely avoid conflicts about the division of labor.